x-idian/www/x-idian/content/services/artificial-intelligence/01-what-we-do/02-data-strategy-and-management.md

 ---

-X-idian helps businesses connect their AI to their existing systems and workflows.
-We work with our clients to find the best places to connect AI, design APIs, and make sure that everything works together smoothly.
+X-idian assist businesses connect their AI to their existing systems and workflows.
+We partner with our clients to find the best places to connect AI, design APIs, and make sure that everything works together smoothly.
 We also customize AI solutions to fit specific business needs.